Tour day-by-day

 Day 10: Flinders Chase National Park.
 Venture to the west end of the Island where Flinders Chase National Park covers nearly 75,000 hectares (almost 200,000 acres), where the landscape is dominated by coastal mallee and the "bonsai Eucalyptus".
 Sustained winds over millenia have carved out a natural sculpture park from solid granite tors, with the highlight being the aptly named Remarkable Rocks.
 The high vantage point provides an opportunity to look for oceanic bird species (Pacific Gulls, Australasian Gannets and Short-tailed Shearwaters during the warmer months) as the low heath often reveals Tawny-crowned Honeyeaters, Southern Emu-wrens and seasonally, the incessant call of the Western Whipbird.
 Break for a delectable picnic lunch in the bush, featuring a range of locally sourced items and local wines.
 Fly to Adelaide late afternoon.

 Day 11: Launceston.
-Connect with your flight to Launceston in Tasmania.
+Connect with your flight to Launceston in Tasmania with a day at leisure.

 Day 12: Launceston.
-Meet your local guide at 1 pm to start your journey to UNESCO World Heritage-listed Cradle Mountain National Park.
+At 1pm meet your local guide and start your journey to with a visit at the Tasmanian Arboretum near Devonport.
+You may have a chance to spot the elusive platypus and up to 80 bird species.
+The journey continues to UNESCO Word Heritage-listed Cradle Mountain National Park continues.
 En route, stop in Sheffield to see the famous murals.
 Travel through lush rolling farm pasture before reaching the alpine bush of the Cradle Valley.
-Enjoy an introduction to this captivating alpine environment before settling in at your accommodation for the night.
+If time permits, we will get into the National Park this afternoon for a good chance to spot some Wombats at Ronny Creek.

 Day 13: Cradle Mountain.
 Today you will be mesmerised by the beautiful alpine landscapes of Cradle Mountain, where in many places, dolerite cracked into vertical columns has resulted in spectacular sculpted mountains and cliffs.
-On a clear day, the rugged grandeur of Cradle Mountain is reflected in the tranquil waters of Dove Lake, or you may experience the drama of its craggy peaks through swirling mist.
-Your guide will introduce you to the many endemic fauna and flora species of the region, including the magical forests of Pandani, Sassafras, and King Billy Pines, and species such as echidnas, Pademelons and wombats.
-In the afternoon, travel towards the rugged west coast and the quaint fishing town of Strahan.
+On a clear day the rugged grandeur of Cradle Mountain is reflected in the tranquil waters of Dove Lake, or you may experience the drama of its craggy peaks through swirling mist.
+Your guide will introduce you to the many endemic fauna and flora species of the region, including magical forests of Pandani, Sassafras, King Billy Pines and species such as echidnas, Pademelons and wombats.

-Day 14: West Coast Wilderness Railway.
-This morning, be transferred to Queenstown where you board the nostalgic West Coast Wilderness railway.
-Join a four-hour Rack and Gorge tour and take a heritage steam train journey through remote rainforest to the incredible King River Gorge, turning at Dubbil Barril before returning to Queenstown.
-In the afternoon, continue the scenic journey on the road and visit a mining pit and waterfalls before you arrive at Derwent Bridge on the picturesque Lake St Clair.
+Day 15: West Coast Wilderness Railway to Mt Field.
+This morning, be transferred to Queenstown, where you board the nostalgic West Coast Wilderness railway.
+Join 2-hour Lynchford Express tour and take a heritage steam train journey through remote rainforest before returning to Queenstown.
+(West Coast Wilderness Railway may be substituted with the Gordon River Cruise if availability is not given).
+Then continue the scenic journey on the road and visit a mining pit outlook and stunning waterfalls.
+Arrive at your accommodation in the Mount Field NP in the early hours of this evening.
+After settling into your accommodation, be invited to a farewell dinner at a nearby local pub.

 Day 16: Mt Field National Park.
 After a hearty breakfast your guide will take you into Mount Field National Park, the oldest in the state.
 Be mesmerised by the lush forest landscapes, from eucalyptus temperate rainforest to alpine moorland.
 Explore the green forest canopy where you can crane your neck to see some of the tallest flowering trees in the world.
 This cool temperate rainforest allows you the opportunity to search for some of Tasmania's 12 endemic bird species including Scrub Tit, Black Currawong and Tasmanian Thornbill along with the Platypus.
 After lunch, return to Hobart in the late afternoon where the tour concludes at around 4 pm.